vdbrink/vdbrink.github.io/zigbee/index.md

 This is why I choose for Zigbee:
 * There is a wide range of sensor and actuator types available;
-* Every Zigbee device, independent of manufacturer, it works in your network;
+* Every Zigbee device, independent of a manufacturer, it works in your network;
 * The prices are low;
 * It works locally, no internet is required;
 * You can even link buttons direct to (a group) lamps without the need of a hub;